-If you’re looking for something that’s equal parts challenging and exhilarating, you really can’t go wrong with the Mt Batur sunrise hike – it’s something you really won’t regret!
+If you’re looking for something that’s equal parts challenging and exhilarating, you really can’t go wrong with the Mount Batur sunrise hike – it’s something you really won’t regret!

 - Take layers – Obviously waking up at 2am can be fairly chilly, so it’s a good idea to have thin removable layers so you can strip off once you’re hot.

-- Suck on sweets – The hike up Mt Batur is extremely fast and you don’t stop for water breaks all that often, so take a packet of sweets with you to suck on.
+- Suck on sweets – The trek up Mount Batur is extremely fast and you don’t stop for water breaks all that often, so take a packet of sweets with you to suck on.
 Sucking on a sweet tricks your saliva glands into producing more spit preventing your mouth from drying out.
 Bit like drinking but without drinking.

-Have you ever completed the Mt Batur sunrise hike?
+Have you ever trekked Mount Batur before?
 If so, what are your top tips?
 Make sure you let everyone know in the comments below!